Csabix/Juliagebra/README.md

 ## Used Packages

-Every package used by Juliagebra and the usage examples can be found in the **"pkg_installer.jl"** file.
+Every package used by Juliagebra and the usage examples can be found in the [pkg_installer.jl](pkg_installer.jl) file.

 ## Examples